Application allowlisting (previously known as whitelisting) is a form of endpoint security that helps organizations increase their cyber security.

 Blocklisting vs Blacklisting

 It is the same case for “blocklisting” (or denylisting) and “blacklisting.”
-While it was common to use the term “blacklisting” to describe undesirable attributes in cybersecurity, the neutral “blocklisting” is now in favor.
+While using the term “blacklisting” to describe undesirable attributes in cybersecurity was common, the neutral “blocklisting” is now in favor.

 How Does Application Allowlisting Work?